 A physician trained as an interventional cardiologist performs the procedure, which usually starts with the angioplasty.
 An incision the size of a pencil tip is made.
 Guided by X-ray images, the doctor threads a balloon-tipped catheter through the arterial system and into the obstructed coronary artery.
 At the end of the catheter is the stent, a small flexible tube made of plastic or mesh.

 Next, the physician inflates the angioplastic balloon to force the plaque against the arterial wall; in the large majority of cases, this opens up the obstructed artery.
-This balloon inflation also causes the stent to expand and press against the
+This balloon inflation also causes the stent to expand and press against the vessel wall.

 Once the angioplasty balloon is deflated and removed, the stent stays in place permanently to hold the blood vessel open.